randombk/chatterbox-vllm/README.md

 * ❌ CFG scale is hard-coded at 0.5 and is not yet tweakable.
 * ❌ APIs are not yet stable and may change.
 * ❌ Benchmarks and performance optimizations are not yet implemented.
-* ❌ Installation process can be tricky and has room for improvement.

 # Installation

-1. The chatterbox model weights should exist in your HF cache.
-Fix the symlink inside `./t3-model` if needed.
-This is a temporary setup to unblock development, and will be replaced with a better setup once a MVP is up and running.
-1. Set up the environment via:

 ```
 uv venv
 source .venv/bin/activate
 uv pip install -e .
 ```

-3. You should be able to run `python example-tts.py` to generate audio samples.
+The package should automatically download the correct model weights from the Hugging Face Hub.
+You should then be able to run `python example-tts.py` to generate audio samples.

 # Chatterbox Architecture